 • pollock

-A curry like this is an excellent way to disguise any fish flavour shortfalls so it is a great option for any "fishy" fish, freshwater fish or a great dish to make for any economical fish use.
+A curry like this is an excellent way to disguise any fish flavor shortfalls so it is a great option for any "fishy" fish, freshwater fish, or a great dish to make for any economical fish use.

-Salmon and mackerel (Spanish mackerel as well as the king mackerel) as bluefish options are also great alternatives for this nice dish.
+Salmon and mackerel (Spanish mackerel and the king mackerel) as bluefish options are also great alternatives for this nice dish.
 Salmon will have to be cut into bigger chunks.

 Yes, absolutely!
-The more it stays the better it will taste but when reheating, keep a very close eye on it not to overcook the fish.
+The more it stays, the better it will taste, but when reheating, keep a close eye on it to avoid overcooking the fish.

 Monkfish is known as poor man's lobster.
-Its meat is white, tight, and it is often compared to lobster meat.
-It's not only similar to lobster in texture and flavour.
-It has a mild, sweet flavour and it is not fishy.
+Its meat is white and tight, and it is often compared to lobster meat.
+It's not only similar to lobster in texture and flavor.
+It has a mild, sweet flavor and it is not fishy.

 - Creamy fish soup (chowder)